trevlar/RevengeOfThePancakes/README.md

 `go install`

-After installing you'll be able to use the terminal to run the program to make pancake stacks.
+After installing you'll be able to use the terminal to run the program to make pancake stacks happy again.

 `RevengeOfThePancakes -t`